Future Homes Hub Logo

 You must follow these steps to comply with BNG on your site:

-• calculate the biodiversity value before and after development using the biodiversity metric.
+• calculate the biodiversity value before (baseline survey) and after development using the biodiversity metric.

-• create a BNG plan - a document that explains how a project follows the mitigation hierarchy and achieves BNG.
-You can use the template provided by the Government.
+• create a Biodiversity gain plan - a document that explains how a project follows the mitigation hierarchy and achieves BNG.
+You can use the template provided by the Government here.
+If you are creating significant on-site gains, you may also need to provide a habitat management and monitoring plan (HMMP)

 • deliver the agreed habitat improvements to the required standard for a minimum of 30 years.
 Onsite delivery will be secured through planning conditions.
 Landowners will be legally responsible for offsite provision.